realgvard/telegram_theme_customizer/README.md

 ## Releasing

-On the first live is developer mode:
+On the first line is developer mode:

 ```sh
 webpack-dev-server